 CSU Global offers an online master’s in finance program through the School of Management and Innovation.
 Students who complete the program graduate with a master of science (MS) degree.
 In addition to developing the student’s research and quantitative analysis skills, the 36-credit program covers key areas in the finance field such as capital market analysis, investments, and financial management.

-Accreditation: Colorado State University Global is regionally accredited by the Higher Learning Commission (HLC).
-The Master of Science in Finance program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Colorado State University Global is regionally accredited by the Higher Learning Commission (HLC).
+The Master of Science in Finance program is regionally accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 10. Saint Joseph’s University